vmware/terraform-provider-nsxt/website/docs/r/policy_predefined_gateway_policy.html.markdown

 * `path` - (Required) Policy path for the predefined Gateway Policy to modify.
 * `description` - (Optional) Description of the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this Gateway Policy.
 * `rule` (Optional) A repeatable block to specify rules for the Gateway Policy.
 This setting is applicable to non-Default policies only.
+This setting is not applicable to policy belonging to `DEFAULT` category.
 Each rule includes the following fields:
   * `display_name` - (Required) Display name of the resource.
   * `description` - (Optional) Description of the resource.
   * `destination_groups` - (Optional) A list of destination group paths to use for the policy.